-When Jesus said, “ . . . it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God, ” was He referring to a geographical formation called the “eye of the needle”?
+When Jesus said, . . . 'it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God,' was He referring to a geographical formation called the “eye of the needle”?

-Three of the four gospels record this saying from Jesus.
-It is recorded in Matthew 19:24, Mark 10:25, and Luke 18:25.
+Three of the four gospels refer to a camel going through the eye of a needle.
+They are Matthew 19:24, Mark 10:25, and Luke 18:25.

 The young man said to Him, “All these things I have kept; what am I still lacking?”
 Jesus said to him, “If you wish to be complete, go and sell your possessions and give to the poor, and you will have treasure in heaven; and come, follow Me.”
 But when the young man heard this statement, he went away grieving; for he was one who owned much property.
 “And again I say to you, it is easier for a camel to go through the eye of a needle, than for a rich man to enter the kingdom of God.”
-(NASB) Matthew 19:20-24
+Matthew 19:20-24 (NASB)